We are the property and business owners of 1703 and 1709 Concord Pike in Wilmington, Delaware.

 We oppose the change of use of 1707 Concord Pike from general office to light auto service (auto detailing).

-It has been 706 weeks and 4 days since we first complained
+It has been 711 weeks since we first complained

 to New Castle County about this property.